SpaceFozzy/java-book-lender-with-unit-tests/Readme.md

 * Eclipse scrapbook for playing with chunks of blocks of code
 * Eclipse QuickFix makes it easy to write a failing test, then have Eclipse define the functions necessary for it to pass :D

-#Progress
+#Progress: 9/16
-Just added the borrower property/sets/gets to book class by writing failing test first, finished Lesson 8.
+Just explored the ArrayList using scrapbook, finished Lesson 9.